 1896 By a vote of the trustees, and reflective of its increased focus on graduate and professional education, Columbia College in the City of New York becomes Columbia University in the City of New York; the undergraduate school retains the name Columbia College.

-James Dickson Carr, LLB, is the first black student to receive a law degree.
+James Dickson Carr, LLB, was one of the first black students to receive a law degree.

 1897 Columbia University moves to Morningside Heights.
 The Forty-ninth Street campus is sold for 900,000 dollars and its buildings promptly demolished.

 1898 The [New York] School of Social Work opens; it becomes part of Columbia in 1940.

 1900 A corporate agreement between Columbia University and the 11-year-old Barnard College establishes the basic affiliation arrangements that persist to the present.
 Barnard is to have its own trustees, faculty, and financial responsibilites; the academic head of Barnard is to be a dean in the University, and Barnard graduates are to receive Columbia degrees.

 1901 Columbia inaugurates a summer session and an extension program, offering courses to part-time students on campus and through home study correspondence courses.
 This is the forerunner of the School of General Studies, organized as such in 1946.